Toy Dogs

 • Heart Conditions

-Heart Conditions Some toy breeds such as the Cavalier King Charles Spaniel are prone to mitral valve disease, a progressive heart condition that leads to heart failure.
+Some toy breeds such as the Cavalier King Charles Spaniel are prone to mitral valve disease, a progressive heart condition that leads to heart failure.
 To maintain the health of the heart and keep blood pressure normal, feed a diet low in sodium.
 Maintaining a healthy weight is important so provide regular and gentle exercise to keep the cardiovascular system in tip-top condition.
-Feed Proflax Healthy Heart a few times a week to maintain heart health
+Feed Healthy Heart a few times a week to maintain heart health

 • Eye Problems

-Eye Problems Toy breeds often suffer from eye problems due to their prominent eyes or specific breeding.
+Toy breeds often suffer from eye problems due to their prominent eyes or specific breeding.
 Common issues include dry eye, cataracts, and corneal ulcers.
 Dust, wind, and environmental allergens can cause irritation or infections and protruding eyes are more prone to injury, so care should be taken during playtime or rough handling.
-Make sure to keep eyes clean and feed Proflax Omega Vital to keep eyes bright and healthy all year round.
+Make sure to keep eyes clean and feed Omega Vital to keep eyes bright and healthy all year round.

 What can cause these health issues?